 Siren Switch Panel Type 3 Gallery

 Local control of the siren at the siren switch panel can be performed by operating the auto wailer mounted on the panel.
 The control signals are at mains voltage but with only a low current rating, they are unable to directly feed the powerful siren motor, instead they operate a three phase power relay, known as a contactor.

-All the single unit autowailer types retain the same five wiring connections, Mains Input: Phase (Live) - Neutral - Earth.
-Remote Control Input: GPO (from the GPO/BT apparatus).
-Signal Output: Coil (the contactor operating coil).
-The two part, earliest design of auto-wailer has some additional connections between the two units
+All the single unit autowailer types retain the same five wiring connections.
+The two part, earliest design of auto-wailer has some additional connections between the two units.

 When the auto wailer is idle, the remote control input from the GPO/BT apparatus is connected through to the signal output, Coil connection.

-The remote signal does not operate the siren with the local autowailer.
-Instead, the siren contactor timing is generated at the police station, either from a "master" autowailer in the case of System E, or electronically by the Carrier Control Point (WB600 / WB1400).
-Any sirens on the same "master" autowailer or Carrier Control Point signal network operate in phase.
-They all rise and fall together.
+The remote signal does not operate the local auto wailer.
+Instead, the siren contactor timings are generated by the remote control equipment at the police station, either from a "master" autowailer in the case of System E, or electronically by the Carrier Control Point (WB600 / WB1400).
+All sirens activated by remote control, operate in phase, so their sound all rise and fall together.